Henry Addington: Loss of office

-In Britannia between Death and the Doctor's (1804), James Gillray caricatured Pitt as a doctor kicking Addington (the previous doctor) out of Britannia's sickroom.
+In Britannia between Death and the Doctor's (1804), James Gillray caricatures William Pitt the Younger as a doctor kicking the previous doctor, Addington (who in reality was the son of a doctor), out of Britannia's sickroom.
+In doing this, Pitt is treading on the face of Charles James Fox.
+Napoleon is on the right.

 Although the King stood by him, it was not enough, because Addington did not have a strong enough hold on both Houses of Parliament.
 By May 1804, partisan criticism of Addington's war policies provided the pretext for a parliamentary putsch by the three major factions (Grenvillites, Foxites, and Pittites), who had decided that they should replace Addington's ministry.
 Addington's greatest failing was his inability to manage a parliamentary majority by cultivating the loyal support of MPs beyond his own circle and the friends of the King.
 That, combined with his mediocre speaking ability, left him vulnerable to Pitt's mastery of parliamentary management and his unparallelled oratory skills.
 Pitt's parliamentary assault against Addington in March 1804 led to the slimming of his parliamentary majority to the point that defeat in the House of Commons was imminent.

 Lord President and Lord Privy Seal

 Addington remained an important political figure because he had gained a large following of MPs who supported him loyally in the Commons.
 He was reconciled with Pitt in December 1804, with the help of Lord Hawkesbury as an intermediary.
 As a result, Pitt arranged for him to join the Cabinet as Lord President of the Council in January 1805.
-Pitt insisted for Addington to accept a peerage to avoid the inconvenience of them sitting together in the Commons.
-Addington was created Viscount Sidmouth, of Sidmouth in the County of Devon on 12 January 1805.
+Pitt insisted Addington accept a peerage to avoid the inconvenience of them sitting together in the Commons.
+Addington was created Viscount Sidmouth, of Sidmouth in the County of Devon, on 12 January 1805.

 In return for the support of the government by Addington's loyal supporters, Pitt agreed to include Robert Hobart, 4th Earl of Buckinghamshire, Addington's colleague, as Chancellor of the Duchy of Lancaster with a promise to elevate him to the first vacancy of a more senior position in the Cabinet.
 However, when Melville resigned as First Lord of the Admiralty in July 1805, Pitt broke his promise by having Sir Charles Middleton appointed instead of Buckinghamshire.
 As a result of the betrayal, Addington and Buckinghamshire resigned and took all of their supporters into opposition.
 Addington was appointed Lord Privy Seal in 1806 in the Ministry of All the Talents that succeeded Pitt.
 Later that year he returned to the position of Lord President to 1807.
 His resignation precipitated the fall of the Talents Ministry.
 Addington was opposed to a limited measure of Catholic Emancipation, which the Cabinet was considering despite the opposition of King George III.